kagiko/vaultwarden-wiki/Third-party-packages.md

 It bundles the server and the web vault.

 Debian source with pure compilation toolchain (no docker): https://github.com/dionysius/vaultwarden-deb and https://github.com/dionysius/vaultwarden-web-vault-deb
+It offers prebuild packages for latest Ubuntu LTS.

 ## CentOS7 / RHEL7